Best Quit Habit Tracker Apps to Quit Anything in 2026

 Cons

-• Newer app with a smaller community than the big players
+• Newer and smaller community than the big incumbents

-• No native app store download; runs as a web app
+• No native app store presence, PWA only

-Best for: People quitting more than one habit who want a free, no-signup tracker.
+Best for: People quitting more than one habit who want streak timers plus a social push.

 2